in-toto/specification/in-toto-spec.md

 * **DELETE**: indicates that materials matched by the pattern must not appear as products of this step.
-* **MODIFY**: indicates that products matched by this pattern must appear as materials of this step, and their hashes must not by the same.
+* **MODIFY**: indicates that products matched by this pattern must appear as materials of this step, and their hashes must not be the same.

 ##### 4.3.3.1 Rule processing